hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 If you have the means or are mobile enough, you might also think about bringing your partner along; RC’s social events are often +1-friendly, and you will likely have a better time at RC than you would without them.
+Depending on what your partner does, however, it can be a pretty isolating experience for them, as you’ll likely make connections to people that she doesn’t know and has no immediate relation with—and doesn’t have as easy access to as you do.
+Your mileage may vary.

 ## Fin